cipriancozma/typescript-fundamentals/Readme.md

 ## Type -> never

 In TS, never is a type that represents the type of values that never occur.
 You can't assign any value to a variable of type never

+## Type Guarding

+Type Guarding is a term that refers to the ability to narrow down the type of an object within a certain scope.
+This is usually done by using conditional statements that check the type of an object.